The following courses are required for a Spanish major

 We encourage our students to obtain a major in Spanish because it will help them in any career path they may choose.
 In order to do so, students may come to the Department main office, located in SAC 303, and fill out a form to declare a Spanish major or double major.
 Majors will be assigned an advisor from the Spanish faculty, and the paperwork will be sent to the Dean's office, so that their major will appear on their academic transcript.
 You may also apply on line:

 Four courses above the Intermediate level.

 We encourage students to obtain a minor in Spanish if their schedule does not permit them to do a major.
 In order to do so, students may come to the Department main office, located in SAC 303 and fill out a form.
-At the time of graduation the minor will be put on the students academic transcript and the student wiill be issued a certificate, upon completion of the requirements.
+At the time of graduation and upon completion of the minor requirements, students will be issued a Minor certificiate and the minor will appear on their transcript.